9 yr old autistic son doesn't seem to get the fact that he is hurting his brother

 He no matter how hard I tried didn't "get" the fact that what he did WAS wrong and could really cause serious damage to his brother.
 He also spoke of wanting to kill himself recently.

 I don't know what to do!?
 I'm worried and lost.
 I have to keep my youngest child safe, so I moved him into a room with his 11 yr old brother for now.
-Answer:

-.
+Answer: Understanding how another person is feeling or affected by something is a common symptom of autism.
 Unfortunately, the best thing you can do for now is to separate them as you have already done and avoid leaving them alone together at any time.

 I would also highly recommend trying to utilize your local school's resources if at all possible.
 Having a behavioral therapist work with you and him would be helpful or any other autism professional.